rfshelley/Documentation/device-type-developers-guide/definition-metadata.rst

 Fingerprinting
 --------------

-When a ZigBee or Z-Wave device is added to the SmartThings hub, we need a way to determine which device type to assign it.
+When a ZigBee or Z-Wave device is added to the SmartThings Hub, we need a way to determine which device type to assign it.
 This process is known as a "join" process, or "fingerprinting".

 Device Handlers define "fingerprints" to specify which devices or what kinds of devices they support.